Converg3nce/matic-docs/docs/matic-js-tutorial.md

 To verify, we will also check the account balances on Metamask.

-The balance on Account 1 on Matic Network now shows `0.880 MTX` Tokens.
+The balance on Account 1 on Matic Network now shows `8.900 TEST` Tokens.

 ![Arch](maticjstutorial-images/confirm-withdraw-balance-update.png)